CogentRedTester/mpv-sub-select/README.md

 ]
 ```

 `alang` and `slang` are the language codes of the audio and subtitle tracks, while `blacklist` and `whitelist` are optional filters that can be used to choose subtitle tracks based on their track names.
-The blacklist requires that all entries not be present in the track name, while the whitelist requires that just one be present.
+The blacklist will trigger if any its entries be present in the track name, while the whitelist requires that just one be present.

 ### String Matching
 All matching is done using the lua `string.find` function, so supports [patterns](http://lua-users.org/wiki/PatternsTutorial).
 For example `eng?` could be used instead of `eng` so that the DVD language code `en` is also matched.

 ### Preference

-The script moves down the list track preferences until any valid pair of audio and subtitle tracks are found.
+The script moves down the list of track preferences until any valid pair of audio and subtitle tracks are found.
 Once this happens the script immediately sets the subtitle track and terminates.
-If none of the tracks match then trak selection is deferred to mpv.
+If none of the tracks match then track selection is deferred to mpv.

 ### Special Strings
 There are a number of strings that can be used for the `alang` and `slang` which have special behaviour.